adamzap/landslide/README.md

 TODO
 ----

+- Create a `pip` and `setuptools` compatible package, and therefore find a cool name for it
+- Manage presentation *projects*, each one having its own configuration file; the configuration file could configure:
+  - theme (template, assets, etc),
+  - sources to order and aggregate,
+  - destination,
+  - options
+- Make sure images are correctly embedded, both in html and pdf presentations
+- Write tests
+- Handle the case of markdown files aggregation, atm its necessary to write a `---` separator at the end of each one but the last
 - Test CSS for all Markdown features
+- Make a better default print stylesheet for PDF export
 - Get rid of the annoying princexml warnings on PDF generation (princexml can't handle html5 tags like `<header>` but generated PDFs are okay)

 ---